HollerLondon/sfMooToolsFormExtraPlugin/README.md

 By default, the accompanying JavaScript to configure the widgets are placed inline with the inputs themselves, which may cause problems if your JavaScript files (especially MooTools Core/More) are included in the footer.

-As such, each of the widgets accepts a `use_slots` option, which defaults to the boolean value set in `app_datepicker_use_slots` (false by default).
-When this is set to true (either in `app.yml` or in the forms' options), the accompanying JavaScript added to a slot named `date_picker_js`, which you should include in your template after JavaScript libraries are included, e.g.:
+As such, each of the widgets accepts a `use_slots` option, which defaults to the boolean value set in the appropriate config option (false by default).
+When this is set to true (either in `app.yml` or in the forms' options), the accompanying JavaScript added to a slot, which you should include in your template after JavaScript libraries are included, e.g.:

     <?php
     include_javascripts();
     include_slot('date_picker_js');
-    ?>

-...or, for mooeditable:

-    <?php
-    include_javascripts();
     include_slot('mooeditable_js');
+    include_slot('colour_picker_js');
     ?>

-All of the widget initialision JavaScript is fired on domready, so the slot is also safe to include in the `head`.
+All of the widget initialisation JavaScript is fired on domready, so the slot is also safe to include in the `head`.

 If you have multiple date picker widgets, then the javascript is concatenated safely.
-If you’re adding the slot to your layout, you need to wrap it in a partial, because slots aren’t parsed in the layout.

 Validators
 ----------